 Better Businesses Have

-Companies that perform well on ESG issues which are material for their business financially outperform companies that don’t prioritize these issues, or that prioritize immaterial ESG issues.
-While sustainable growth looks different for each company, one thing remains the same — management teams that integrate ESG factors with rigor and nuance build businesses that create more sustainable long-term value.
+Companies that perform well on sustainability issues which are material for their business financially outperform companies that don’t prioritize these issues, or that prioritize immaterial sustainability issues.
+While sustainable growth looks different for each company, one thing remains the same — management teams that integrate sustainability considerations with rigor and nuance build businesses that create more sustainable long-term value.

 89% of majority-owned companies in our US Buyout fund have built diverse boards within the first two years of our ownership